Agency on Aging assistance for seniors in Michigan.

 Other resources in Michigan for the elderly include free legal assistance, caregiver training, transportation, respite care and meals and nutrition services allow for individuals to remain independent and healthy.
 Your local agency on aging office can usually provide information on these resources and networks.
 Or the staff can arrange free transportation for senior citizens as well.

 Call or stop by your local office, or dial Michigan Office of Services to the Aging at 517-373-8230.
+Everything from medical care to free food, Meals on Wheels, respite or home care and more is arranged.
+Or get free help in applying for Medicare in Michigan.

 Detroit Area Agency on Aging